 When you slather on topical cannabis, active compounds in the plant engage with cannabinoid receptors to produce therapeutic effects.

-Are cannabis terpenes beneficial for the skin?
+Are cannabis terpenes and creams beneficial for the skin?

 While there is emerging evidence that cannabis compounds are beneficial for the skin, cannabinoids are not the only helpful molecules found in cannabis.